EdgeDLT/neo-zk-starter/readme.md

 This repo allows users to create, test, and work with multiple zero-knowledge circuits.

-By default, it includes a hash commitment circuit that allows a user to prove they know the preimage for a given hash commitment without revealing the preimage.
+By default, the commands will build and test the `hash_commitment` circuit, which allows a user to prove they know the preimage for a given hash commitment without revealing the preimage.
+There is also a `merkle_verify` circuit which can verify a proof for a MiMC-Merkle tree.

 Most of the circuit-specific logic lives in `internal/circuit/` directory.
 Each circuit implements the `Circuit` interface defined in `circuit/circuit.go`.